frconor-ebook/meditations/_posts/2025-04-01-the-eternal-high-priest.md

 That's one of the reasons why we have to pray for priests.
 St. Josemaría indicated three specific days in the course of the year when we could particularly pray for all the priests of the world: on Holy Thursday, the institution of the priesthood; on June 25, the anniversary of the ordination of the first three priests of Opus Dei; and on August 4, the Feast of the Curé of Ars, St. Jean Mary Vianney, who is the patron saint of all parish priests.

 "If we think about these ideas in our prayer, then we\'ll never think of the priesthood in terms of renunciation.
 It is a gain, an incalculable gain.
 Our Mother Mary, the holiest of creatures---only God is holier---brought Jesus Christ into the world just once; priests bring him on earth, to our soul and body, every day.
-Christ comes to be our food, to give us life, to be, even now, a pledge, a promise, of future life" (cf. Josemaría Escrivá, *In Love with the Church*, Point 39).
+Christ comes to be our food, to give us life, to be, even now, a pledge, a promise, of future life" (*cf*.
+Josemaría Escrivá, *In Love with the Church*, Point 39).

 It\'s a good time in our prayer to thank Our Lord for this great gift.
 Thank you, Lord, for the invitations to the priesthood that you constantly issue to men.